-Join Western River Expeditions on a 6 or 7-Day Grand Canyon Expedition from $2750 where you'll explore lower Havasu Creek for a couple hours »
+Join Western River Expeditions on a 6 or 7-Day Grand Canyon Expedition where you'll explore lower Havasu Creek for a couple hours »

 HAVASU CREEK IS NOT EASILY ACCESSIBLE - Grand Canyon and Havasu Creek are not for individuals looking for a day trip with inner-tube floats and easy strolls.
 Please keep reading before calling.